 JLU students of the Masters' programme in material science start their studies in October at JLU (semester 1: October - March).
 During the first semester, they have to successfully participate in 5 lecture-based modules (30 CP in total).
-Afterwards, from April on, they spend a one year study stay (2 semesters) at the ES-OU where they have to obtain 8 credits by lecture courses (elective) and 6 credits by research (required).
+Afterwards, from April on, they spend a one year study stay (2 semesters) at the ES-OU Graduate School of Engineering Science where they have to obtain 8 credits by lecture courses (elective) and 6 credits by research (required).
 After coming back to the JLU, students complete their studies by preparing and defending their master thesis.